cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 Extract both `local_policy.jar` and `US_export_policy.jar` and place them inside the Zip file under `/conf`.
 If you use SBT, this means both policy jar files should be put into the `conf` directory.
-Boxfuse will then automatically configure the JRE to use these instead.
+CloudCaptain will then automatically configure the JRE to use these instead.

 <pre class="filetree"><i class="fa fa-folder-open"></i> my-play-app
   <i class="fa fa-folder-open"></i> conf